justindriggers/Glass-Launcher/README.md

 Use of this source code assumes that you know how to build and install applications to your Google Glass device.
 To install, simply build and run as you would any other application.
 After starting the first time, the service will start on each boot, creating a Glass Launcher card to the left of the Time card.

-Building this application requires the Android SDK, with both the Android 4.0.3 SDK Platform (API 15) and the Glass Development Kit Sneap Peek installed.
+Building this application requires the Android SDK, with both the Android 4.4 SDK Platform (API 19) and the Glass Development Kit Preview installed.

-Copyright 2013 Justin Driggers

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.